-Joseph “jo” Blake, a second year candidate in the M.F.A. program at the University of Washington, received his B.F.A. at the University of Utah in 2003.
+Joseph “jo” Blake, M.F.A. recipient from the University of Washington (2017), received his B.F.A. from the University of Utah in 2003.
 Immediately upon graduation he became a member of the internationally renowned Ririe-Woodbury Dance Company where he remained for ten seasons.
 He has worked with distinguished choreographers from Utah and abroad, including Charlotte Boye-Christensen, Keith Johnson, Johannes Wieland, Alberto del Saz, Alicia Sanchez and Brook Notary.
 Joseph has also performed the works of Alwin Nikolais, Wayne McGregor, Doug Varone, Bill T Jones, Carolyn Carlson, Ann Carlson and John Jasperse.
-He continues his research teaching with Dance for Parkinson’s Disease/Seattle Theatre Group and Yoga Behind Bars.
+His research interests included teaching with Dance for Parkinson’s Disease/Seattle Theatre Group and Yoga Behind Bars.

 My experiences as a performer, choreographer, and teacher have led me to an interest in the transformative capacity of dance in people’s lives.
 I strongly believe that dance and the arts contribute to the enhancement of the “whole self.”
 I am interested in the impact that dance has on students’ development and personal growth.
-In my professional career I have created a relationship bonding dance and my personal growth that has offered me the opportunity to make progression of self-awareness, establishing personal goals and creating bonds with diverse communities.
-These tools that I have discovered through non-verbal activities have helped to create safe spaces that I share within the courses of my research.
-By means of collaborative education I contribute my craft through multicultural exchanges, continued arts education, scientific studies on the benefits of dance and community through a language that is worldly and broad based.
+In my professional career I have bonded dance with my personal growth allowing me to develop self-awareness, establish personal goals and create bonds with diverse communities, which I utilize to create safe spaces for learning and growth.